-Let’s simplify the play — and take back your living room. 🧺✨
+Let's simplify the play — and take back your living room. 🧺✨.

-What Is Toy Rotation?
+What is Toy Rotation?

 Think of it like a toy capsule wardrobe.

-Why Toy Rotation Is Kind of Genius
+Why Toy Rotation is Genius

 1. Less Overwhelm for Kids